knoxa/knoxa.github.io/text/names/index.md

 Formal Component Analysis gives insight into how _objects_ are related through shared _attributes_.
 I could treat each name as an object and each token as an attribute.
 Instead, I'll do it the other way round: Objects are tokens, and the attributes of each token are all the names in which that token features.
-This choice makes it easy to
+This choice makes it easy to eliminate tokens that aren't discrimantory by simply deleting the object.
+As we'll see later, it makes possible to add objects to influence results.

 ## An example